 reduced-fat white cheese, proteolysis, fatty acids, mineral profile, antioxidant properties

 Research background.
-Research background.
-The ripening of reduced-fat white cheese is affected by numerous factors.
-The aim of this study is to investigate the influence of ripening environment (brine or vacuum plastic bags without brine) on the chemical composition, protein, fatty acid profiles and mineral content as well as antioxidant properties of industrially produced reduced-fat white cheese.
+Numerous factors affect the ripening of reduced-fat white cheese.
+The aim of this study is to investigate the influence of ripening environment (brine or vacuum plastic bags without brine) on the chemical composition, protein, fatty acid profile and mineral content as well as antioxidant properties of industrially produced reduced-fat white cheese.

 Experimental approach.
-A low-fat white cheese was manufactured in an industrial scale from milk that remained after the production of kajmak and ripened for 60 days at 4 °C after packaging in a polystyrene container with brine containing 6 % salt or in vacuum-sealed polyethylene bags.
-The influence of ripening environment on proteolysis was monitored by the change of soluble nitrogen fractions as well as by SDS-PAGE of Tris-HCl extracts of cheese proteins under non-reducing conditions and water-soluble fractions under reducing conditions.
+A low-fat white cheese was manufactured on an industrial scale from milk that remained after the production of kajmak and ripened for 60 days at 4 °C after packaging in a polystyrene container with brine containing 6 % salt or in vacuum-sealed polyethylene bags.
+The influence of ripening environment on proteolysis was monitored by the change of soluble nitrogen fractions as well as by sodium dodecyl sulphate–polyacrylamide gel electrophoresis of Tris(hydroxymethyl) aminomethane-HCl extracts of cheese proteins under non-reducing conditions and water-soluble fractions under reducing conditions.
 An effect that ripening environment had on fatty acid and mineral content was also monitored.
-The change of antioxidant potential of investigated cheese during ripening was followed by the change of iron(II) chelating ability, reducing power and free-radical scavenging activity.
+The change of antioxidant potential of the investigated cheese during ripening led to the change of iron(II) chelating ability, reducing power and free-radical scavenging activity.